-Below we have a look at the importance of common squiggly worms in the ecosystem.
-Read on to learn more about the different types of worms and the role they play in eco-diversity.
+Below, we look at the importance of common squiggly worms in the ecosystem.
 Worms have become popular to keep or nurture for home gardeners or those seeking a more sustainable lifestyle.
 These little creatures can help you compost pretty much any food waste and increase the yield of your garden soil.
 To keep them happy, we first ask what do worms eat?

-Worms feed on organic matter, mostly dead plant matter and microorganisms like bacteria and fungi.
+Worms feed on organic matter, primarily dead plant matter and microorganisms like bacteria and fungi.
 Worms out in nature can find food on their own - but what do worms eat when confined to a worm bin?
-You can feed compost worms with food scraps.
+You can feed compost worms with organic waste and food scraps.

-However, it is important to keep the green and brown matter of their food input balanced when feeding worms.
-This will ensure that the worms have a balanced diet since the green matter is rich in nitrogen and brown matter is rich in carbon.
+However, keeping their food input's green and brown matter balanced is important.
+This will ensure the worms have a balanced diet of nutritious food since the green matter is rich in nitrogen, and brown matter is rich in carbon.

 A Worm can eat eggshells, which provide calcium and grit to break down other foods.
 Eggshells are good for balancing pH levels.